 About Us . .
 In the Kitchen

 My husband, Rich, and I celebrate 55 married years working together.
 He partners with me as taste tester, recipe repeater, photographer, webmaster, pots and pans washer, editor, publisher, and host.
 Waffles are his specialty and leading Manuscript Bible Studies are his specialties.

 We are grandparents to six home schooled grandchildren living on Washington Island, Wisconsin before 2010.
 One more in southern California has been added since 2018

-Our public schooled grandson Connor lives in the J-House at Purdue U while studying engineering.
+Our public schooled grandson valdectorian Connor lived in the J-House at Purdue U while studying engineering.
 He is now fixing up his own home south of Indianapolis.
-His sister Rose serves with Young Life while studying at the U of I in Bloomington, IN and majored in psychology She spent a sukmmer in Austria and is now in grad school in Colorado.
+His sister Rose, also valdectorian, served with Young Life while studying at the U of I in Bloomington, IN and majored in psychology She spent a sukmmer in Austria and is now in grad school in Colorado.